Join the fight against illiteracy in Metro Detroit!

 About Detroit’s Program

 Read to a Child understands the importance of community partnerships in addressing the literacy challenges in our schools.
-We are proud to support volunteer readers from a vast array of corporations, community organizations and civic institutions including Quicken Loans, the Detroit Police Department, General Motors, Level One Bank and many more.
-The program is continuing to seek additional partners to expand its programming options, we currently have a waiting list of 26 students.
-Additionally, we aim to add 50 additional students to our program by Fall 2017.
-For more information on how you can support efforts in Metro Detroit, contact Ky Lindberg.
+We are proud to support volunteer readers from a vast array of corporations, community organizations and civic institutions including Quicken Loans, the Detroit Police Department, FCA Automobiles, Level One Bank and many more.
+The program is continuing to seek additional partners to expand its programming options, we currently have a waiting list of 17 students.
+Additionally, we are pleased to announce program expansion, serving students at Detroit Leadership Academy for the upcoming school year.